Why it Started

 Nearly all of my routine obligations ended.
 Time with family and friends and personal time pretty much vanished.
 Endless hours on the phone and computer were the norm.
 My poor wife faced a steady stream of proofreading requests.
 Thank goodness I married an English major.

 I met that first deadline and all that have followed.
 I sold all 400 of that first 2016 edition that were printed.
 Through continued outreach efforts, sales of the 2017 were double that of the 2016.

-And yet, the greatest reward is the wonderful feeling I get when customers report how helpful they find it.
+Yet, the greatest reward is still the wonderful feeling I get every time customers tell me how helpful they find it.
 What could be better than that?
-I don’t know where all this will lead, but as long as health and circumstances allow, I’ll keep at it.

 If you believe in the product and what I’m doing, please share news about it.
 If you know of a business or group I should approach in your community, Contact Me.